jony86s/eosio.contracts/CONTRIBUTING.md

 # Contributing to eosio.contracts

 Interested in contributing?
-That's awesome!
+That&#39;s awesome!
 Here are some guidelines to get started quickly and easily:

 - [Reporting An Issue](#reporting-an-issue)
   - [Bug Reports](#bug-reports)